mmdagent-ex/MMDAgent-EX/README.md

 ---

-(注意事項)
+Short Notice:

-- This repository contains no content assets (3D model, dialogue script, etc.).
+This repository contains no content assets (3D model, dialogue script, etc.).

 ---

 ## What is this?

-MMDAgent-EX is an open-source R&D platform for spoken dialogue systems and avatar communication.
-This system consists of built-in CG rendering engine with speech processing modules and controllers, that enables building an interactive, multi-modal spoken dialogue systems of your own.
-The system can also be operated as a CG avatar in that one can remotely control CG avatar, by transmitting his voice and face-tracking information from remote site.
+MMDAgent-EX is an open-source platform for voice dialogue systems and avatar communication.
+It is a standalone system that combines the display and control of CG characters with speech and language processing, allowing you to create various voice dialogue systems.
+By adding various modules, you can build diverse multimodal dialogue systems.
+Additionally, it supports features such as lip-synced speech playback and motion playback/control from external software, making it possible to operate as a human-agent frontend for a dialogue system.

-History: the original MMDAgent was developed at the Nagoya Institute of Technology (NITech) at 2011 as an open source toolkit for spoken dialogue research.
-After its development, MMDAgent-EX has been developed at Lee Lab in NITech, with improved preformance, lots of enhancements, network support and much more.
-On December 2020, this software development has been assited by the moonshot R&D "Avatar Symbiomic Society" project, which aims to integrate avatar communication with spoken dialogue system to realize "Autonomous and Remote Fusion Dialogue Platform".
+MMDAgent was developed at Nagoya Institute of Technology since 2011 as an open-source toolkit for research and development in voice interaction.
+Besides the its original version, it has been internally developed continuously for research purposes: support various formats, network capabilities, UI improvements, external control functions, and more.
+Since December 2020, its research and development have been progressing in the "Avatar Symbiosis Society" JST moonshot program, as the platform for CG avatar communication.
+Here, we release some of the research and development results as open source.

-MMDAgent-EX has an OpenGL-based rendering engine compatible to MMD (MikuMikuDance) software.
-It can play MMD format 3D models and motions in real time.
-It has its own speech recognition and speech synthesis engine, as well as a primitive dialogue scripting function, making it possible to build a spoken dialogue system with this sytem.
-It can also be fully controllable from other process, thus one can connect MMDAgent-EX with Python and other tools, thus can easily incorporate cloud-based services like speech-to-text, text-to-speech and LLM chatbots.
+MMDAgent-EX has its own OpenGL-based rendering engine compatible with MMD (MikuMikuDance), and can create interactive characters using 3D models and motion data in MMD format.
+It also includes speech recognition and synthesis engines developed at Nagoya Institute of Technology, such as Julius and Open JTalk, as well as an embedded FST-based state-transition primitive dialogue scripting feature, allowing you to build voice dialogue systems independently.
+Aside from the internal engines, it can be easily connected to other scripts like Python, so you can add another modules such as cloud-based speech recognition, speech synthesis engines, or large language models like ChatGPT with this system.
+Furthermore, it supports external control via socket connections, making it suitable for use as the input/output frontend for existing dialogue systems.

 ## Documents

-Documents are located under the "Documents" folder.
+See the "Documents" folder for tool documents.

 - Set up
 - How to build